-The company attributed this sharp increase in Alfa Romeo sales to strong demand for its recent launches, the Stelvio SUV (sport utility vehicle) and Giulia models.
-In August, 1,271 units of the Stelvio SUV were sold in the United States.
-Now let’s see how its other key brands’ US sales were in August.
+The company attributed the increase in its Alfa Romeo sales to strong demand for the Alfa Romeo Stelvio SUV.
+In November, the company sold 1,034 units of the Stelvio SUV in the United States.

-Last month, Fiat Chrysler’s Jeep brand sales remained strong for the eighth month in a row after dropping for the previous 11 consecutive months.
-At the same time, total Ram brand sales also witnessed a solid 27% YoY rise to 54,808 vehicle units in August, also much higher than the 45,065 units it sold in October.
+Last month, Fiat Chrysler’s Jeep brand sales (XLY) remained strong for the 11th month in a row after experiencing weakness in the previous 11 consecutive months.
+At the same time, total Ram brand sales also saw a solid 44% YoY rise to 57,970 vehicle units in November, also higher than the 54,542 units it sold in October.
 Among the total 57,970 units of Ram brand vehicles sold, 52,056 were pickup trucks, a rise of 42% YoY.

-The company sold ~87,502 units of its Jeep brand in August, up 20% YoY.
+Fiat Chrysler sold ~73,784 units of its Jeep brand vehicles in November, up 12% YoY.
 In late 2016, FCAU launched the second generation of its Jeep Compass, which is continuing to drive impressive positive sales growth in 2018.
-In August, Fiat’s Jeep Compass model’s sales rose 76% YoY in the United States to 16,339 units.
-The Jeep Cherokee, Wrangler, and Grand Cherokee were the top three Jeep brand vehicles sold last month at 20,296 units and 18,717 units, respectively.
+In November, Fiat’s Jeep Compass model sales rose 25% YoY in the United States to 11,665 units.
+The Jeep Cherokee and Grand Cherokee were the top two Jeep brand vehicles sold last month at 20,296 units and 18,717 units, respectively.
 In addition, FCAU’s Dodge brand sales jumped 15% YoY in November.

-Notably, Jeep and Ram are two of the key brands in Fiat Chrysler’s US product line.
-The Ram brand also helps it uphold a notable position in the pickup truck space.
+Jeep and Ram are two of the key brands in Fiat Chrysler’s US product line.
+Ram also helps it uphold a notable position in the pickup truck segment.

-In its most recently reported quarter, Fiat Chrysler’s net profit margins were lower than Toyota’s (TM) and General Motors’ (GM) but higher than Ford Motor Company’s (F).
+In its most recently reported quarter, Fiat Chrysler’s net profit margin was lower than Toyota Motor’s (TM) and General Motors’ (GM) but higher than Ford’s (F).
 Among these auto companies, Toyota is known to maintain the highest profit margins.
-In the quarter that ended on June 30, FCAU’s, GM’s, Ford’s, and TM’s adjusted net profit margins were 3.4%, 7.1%, 3.1%, and 8.9%, respectively.